Shrinking investment bank saps SocGen profit

-PARIS (Reuters) - French bank Societe Generale’s (SOGN.PA) quarterly profit tumbled, hit by one-off writedowns on the value of U.S. and Russian units and losses at its investment bank, which it is shrinking in response to the euro zone crisis.
+PARIS (Reuters) - French bank Societe Generale’s (SOGN.PA) quarterly profit tumbled 42 percent, hit by losses at its investment bank, which it is shrinking in response to the euro zone crisis, and one-off writedowns on the value of U.S. and Russian units.

-France’s No. 2 listed bank joins European rivals that have reported dismal second-quarter earnings as a result of the region’s acute debt problems and weak economy.

-Deutsche Bank (DBKGn.DE) said on Tuesday it would cut 1,500 investment banking jobs after a profit slump, while Switzerland’s UBS UBSN.VX swung to a loss at its investment bank in the second quarter.

-Profit at that unit, which has reduced risk since a huge rogue-trading loss in early 2008 hammered its reputation, plunged by 70 percent in the second quarter, the bank said on Wednesday.
+Profit at that unit, which has cut back risk since a huge rogue-trading loss in early 2008 hammered its reputation, plunged by 70 percent in the second quarter.

-The global economic slowdown, the cost of selling loan portfolios and losses from toxic assets left over from the 2008/9 global financial crisis all weighed, SocGen said.
+The global economic slowdown, the cost of selling loan portfolios and losses from toxic assets left over from the 2008/9 global financial crisis all weighed, SocGen said on Wednesday.

+Rivals are also suffering.
+Deutsche Bank (DBKGn.DE) on Tuesday said it would cut 1,500 investment banking jobs after a profit slump, while Switzerland’s UBS UBSN.VX swung to a loss at its investment bank in the second quarter.

-Investors are waiting to see whether SocGen’s domestic arch-rival BNP Paribas (BNPP.PA) held up better when it reports results on Thursday.
-The bank is expected to clear a key regulatory capital hurdle, stealing a march on SocGen.
+Investors will be watching to see whether SocGen’s domestic arch-rival BNP Paribas (BNPP.PA) held up better when it reports results on Thursday.
+The bank is seen clearing a key regulatory capital hurdle, stealing a march on SocGen in the early stages of an industry-wide race.

 “(SocGen‘s) profitability looks to us to have been weakened on a long-term basis as a result of persistent difficulties abroad and the impact of the bank’s transformation plan,” CM-CIC analyst Pierre Chedeville said.